-Over the years, PayPal is emerging as the preferred payment app and website to send or receive money either locally and internationally.
-More than 286 million individuals and businesses use PayPal and the figure continues to grow.
+Over the years, PayPal has emerged as the preferred payment app and website for sending or receiving money locally or internationally.
+More than 286 million individuals and businesses use PayPal, which continues to grow.

-However, for some reasons, you might wish to have alternatives to PayPal.
+However, for some reason, you might wish to have alternatives to PayPal.
 This can be for several reasons.
-If that’s your case, try any of these best PayPal alternatives that’re available for use worldwide.
+If that’s your case, try any of these best PayPal alternatives available worldwide.

 At the same time, it’s better to look for certain features while using a PayPal alternative.
 I’m listing these below.

 Checklist for PayPal Alternatives